noahzeldin/dissertation/reception_analysis_write_up.md

     bibliography and list of available packages, is provided in Arnold et al., “Beyond Lexical Frequencies.”

+6. Indeed, this analysis does not make use of any machine learning techniques.
+Exploratory analysis, using e.g. topic modeling and co-occurrence networks in the tidytext package, proved in this case to be uninsightful and superfluous, precisely because I was already aware of the topics and keywords I wished to explore.
+(For more information, see the helpful book accompanying the tidytext package:
+    Silge and Robinson, *Text Mining with R*.)
+Consequently, it was much more sensible to process the text using a manually defined lexicon to generate a bag of words representation for the corpus and then document-term matrices for subsequent statistical analysis.

-6. I of course agree with the general remarks in Lemercier and Zalc, *Quantitative Methods*, 64-66 that “categorization is often a political choice.”
+7. I of course agree with the general remarks in Lemercier and Zalc, *Quantitative Methods*, 64-66 that “categorization is often a political choice.”
 Needless to say, in the case of the present study, the categorization of historical periodicals based on their